vaugerbird/sstv-backpack/README.md

 5. Change the text options on lines 24 and 25 of [sstv-backpack.ino](./code/sstv-backpack.ino) to reflect your callsign and desired splash text.
 6. **UPGRADE** : comment out the #define USE_FLASH if you don't want this function (high intensity white led on when framegrabbing)
-7. **UPGRADE** : inside "camera.h" file now you can choose between two profiles, DAYLIGHT and HOME, feel free to modify settings to best suit your case.
+7. **UPGRADE** : inside "camera.h" file you can tweak parameters, feel free to modify settings to best suit your case.
 Keep in mind that this cheap sensor struggle a lot in poor light scenario, so don't expect a picture like your Fujifilm camera...anyway,for the task it has to perform is more than enough i think.
+A quick search online can lead you towards the proper settings values you need.

 8. All the board settings can be left alone except for selecting the correct COM port.